-In February, the Canada-United States Council for Advancement of Women Entrepreneurs and Business Leaders—let’s call it CUSCFAOWEABL for short—was launched amid much fanfare during Prime Minister Justin Trudeau’s first meeting with President Donald Trump at the White House.
+On February 13, the Canada-United States Council for Advancement of Women Entrepreneurs and Business Leaders—let’s call it CUSCFAOWEABL for short—was launched amid much fanfare during Prime Minister Justin Trudeau’s first meeting with President Donald Trump at the White House.
 Ten CEOs and business leaders—five from the US, five from the Canada—gathered in the Cabinet Room to meet with the prime minister, the president, the president’s daughter Ivanka and sundry government officials.
 Cameras flashed.
 Reporters took notes.

 The meeting was just 35 minutes, long enough for the women to introduce themselves and make a few remarks.
 Sadly, no one let it rip.
 Thus no mention of the unconscionable fact the U.S. remains the only industrialized country without paid family leave.
 Tamara Lundgren, president and CEO of Schnitzer Steel Industries, Inc., summed up the gathering as “interesting, collaborative and positive.”

 A joint statement issued by the two governments expressed similar optimism.
-The bilateral council would address the serious issue of gender imbalance in business, and in entrepreneurship specifically, it said: “We expect this initiative to promote the growth of women-owned enterprises and to further contribute to our overall economic growth and competitiveness, as well as the enhanced integration of our economies,” it read in part.
+The bilateral council would address the serious issue of gender imbalance in business, and on entrepreneurship specifically, it said: “We expect this initiative to promote the growth of women-owned enterprises and to further contribute to our overall economic growth and competitiveness, as well as the enhanced integration of our economies,” it read in part.

 Trump clearly relished the roundtable, or the cover offered by the progressive imagery.
 He’d refer to it several times in the following weeks, once during the State of the Union, where Trudeau was given a shout-out: “With the help of Prime Minister Justin Trudeau, we have formed a council with our neighbours in Canada to help ensure that women entrepreneurs have access to the networks, markets and capital they need to start a business and live out their financial dreams.”
 Likewise, the “action-oriented” initiative, as the PMO refers to it, was referenced in the government’s 2017 budget read in March.
 Finance Minister Morneau noted that the council had been convened “to quickly advise us on how we can better empower women entrepreneurs, and remove barriers for women in business.”

 Emails and telephone calls to women on the council yielded no further insight.
 Annette Verschuven, CEO of Toronto-based NRStor Inc., an energy storage company, was helpful, noting that timing is an issue.
 “Why don’t you check with me in a few months,” she wrote.
 A spokeswoman for Deborah Gillis, CEO of New York City-based Catalyst, a council member who didn’t attend the February meeting, wrote they’ve heard nothing about a second: “They haven’t updated us.”